Costa Rican Sea Turtles

 How You Will Help

 On the first day, you will be oriented on how to assist the scientists in working with the turtles on the beach.
-Informal presentations about the main project, other research projects, and need for conservation may be given during the evenings prior to the activities.
+In the evenings, informal presentations about the main project, other research projects, and the need for conservation may be given before the activities.

 IN THE RESEARCH PORTION OF THE PROJECT, YOU WILL BE WORKING MAINLY AT NIGHT.
 POSSIBLE ACTIVITIES INCLUDE THE FOLLOWING:

-• Walking the beaches in search of nesting turtles and recording data on their nests.
-The number of leatherback, green, and ridley turtles seen per night varies, and you may walk up to 10 miles during the shift.
-Typically, participants will see anywhere from 1 to 5 turtles during walks, although it may happen that no turtles are seen at all during the night.
-During the 2021–2022 season, volunteers from each expedition did get to see turtles nesting (even if not always leatherbacks) and they got to help protect several turtle nests!
+• Walking the beaches of Playa Grande and Playa Cabuyal in search of nesting turtles and recording data on their nests.
+The number of leatherback, green, and ridley turtles seen per night varies, and you may walk up to 8 miles over 6 hours during the shift.
+Typically, participants will see anywhere from 0 to 5 turtles during walks—no turtles may be seen on some nights.

 • Collecting eggs from newly laid clutches in danger of tidal inundation or predation by mammals (especially raccoons) for relocation to the hatchery (depending on the season).